-An idea of the depth extent of the layer of fixed anisotropy can be obtained from Figure 18 in which the $2\psi$ azimuthal anisotropy maps on a grid of periods ranging from 20 to 150 sec were used to illustrate the period dependence of the azimuthal difference between the anisotropic fast axis and the plate motion directions along a great circle path from the Western Pacific to the East Pacific Rise.
-Because the depths sampled by surface waves increase with period, as shown in Figure 8, period can be used an an approximate proxy for depth.
-Figure 18 illustrates that large differences between the fast axis of azimuthal anisotropy and the direction of present-day plate motion set-on between $\sim 40$ - 70 Ma and exist primarily at periods below about 80 sec.
-Because the sensitivity of 80 sec Rayleigh group speed peaks at about 80 km depth, the zone of fixed anisotropy probably does not extend much deeper than about 100 km in the Western Pacific.
-This depth of the transition from fixed to conforming anisotropy in the old Pacific is, therefore, probably somewhat deeper than the depth of the hypothesized "G-discontinuity", a compositional boundary that separates the lithosphere from the asthenosphere as discussed by Gaherty et al. (1996, 1999).
+period, as shown in Figure 8, period can be used an an approximate proxy for depth.
+Figure 18 illustrates that large differences between the fast axis of azimuthal anisotropy and the direction of present-day plate motion set on between $\sim$ 40 and 70 Ma and exist primarily at periods below $\sim$ 80 s.
+Because the sensitivity of 80 s Rayleigh group speed peaks at $\sim$ 80 km depth, the zone of fixed anisotropy probably does not extend much deeper than $\sim 100$ km in the western Pacific.
+This depth of the transition from fixed to conforming anisotropy in the old Pacific is therefore probably somewhat deeper than the depth of the hypothesized "G discontinuity," a compositional boundary that separates the lithosphere from the asthenosphere as discussed by Gaherty et al. [1996, 1999].
 As Figure 18 shows, the depth of the transition from the fixed to the conforming layer also appears to increase with age.
 This depth does, however, vary regionally, and a quantitative discussion of its average characteristics, trend with age, and regional variability is beyond the scope of the present work.